 I once witnessed an interaction between a coach and a baseball player that illustrates a situation in which clear directions may not have been just what the doctor ordered.
 Over a 6-month period the player had maintained the best batting average on his team.
 During one streak he got on base in 17 consecutive at-bats against pitchers that the rest of his teammates were struggling to hit.
 This player was on a roll.

-Then, one day a coach who hadn’t worked with this player very much walked by as the player was in the batting cage and he gave him a single clear instruction: “Start with the bat on your shoulder!”
-This coach’s words were just as magical as Bill’s, but unfortunately in this case the magic was black.
+Then, one day a coach who had never worked with this player walked by as the player was in the batting cage and he gave him a single clear instruction: “Start with the bat on your shoulder!”
+This coach’s words were just as magical as Bill’s, but unfortunately the magic was black.
 The player tried to implement the coach’s directions, but he had no experience successfully starting in this stance.
 He was also confused as to why he had to change a swing that was producing better results than anyone else on the team.
 Moreover, unlike Bill, this coach did not follow up with step-by-step instructions or positive reinforcement.
 He just gave the instruction and left the player to figure out the rest on his own.
 Eventually, the player lost confidence and his batting average plummeted.
 The coach’s intentions may have been good and his instructions may have been clear, but this particular instruction doesn’t seem to have been appropriate to the learner or the situation.

 When something is not broken, don’t try to fix it.
 When a learner is getting good results with their current approach, especially one that they developed on their own, that is probably not the right time to tell them to change their approach.
 If the player had been struggling, the coach’s advice might have been useful.
 However, in this case, the player wasn’t struggling.
-He was getting great results with an approach he had come up with on his own, and he had already developed supporting behaviors and synaptic networks that helped him get results with that approach.
+He was getting great results with an approach he had come up with on his own, and he had already developed supporting behaviors and synaptic networks (muscle memory) that helped him get results with that approach.

 Managers often make a similar mistake.
 They think that if they are not providing direction, they are somehow not fulfilling an obligation to their followers.
 When you are charged with managing the performance and development of someone at work, on a team or at home, it is always wise to consider whether the direction you are about to give is the right direction for this learner at this time or indeed if any direction is needed at all.